Tom Sawyer values hard work- He feels we deserve a legislature that works together to solve our problems and is accountable to the public.

 Unfortunately the reckless 2012 tax plan is putting many of our senior programs in jeopardy.
 Just this year alone the Governor cut funding for the Senior Care Act by 30%.
 This has to change.

 Tom Sawyer values good paying jobs.

-When Tom Sawyer was in the house, he worked to pass a bill that could bring a thousand new high paying aircraft maintenance jobs to Wichita.
+When Tom Sawyer previously served in the house, he worked to pass a bill that could bring a thousand new high paying aircraft maintenance jobs to Wichita.
 Tom also supported the BioSciences bill that could bring us many high paying jobs in the future.
 And when Tom Sawyer found out that the State was outsourcing call center jobs overseas, he offered an amendment that put a stop to it!

 Tom also feels that we need to make it easier for our kids to get a higher education.
 He feels that the state should use some of its lottery and gaming money for college scholarships.
 One of the best ways to attract new high paying jobs to Kansas is by providing companies with a well educated, highly trained workforce.